pierre-jean/pierre-jean.github.io/source/_posts/2014-05-08-code-and-play.markdown

 categories:
 ---

-Feel disconnect from the pleasure of code?
+Feel disconnected from the pleasure of code?
 Hacking is definitely less fun than what you expected as a teenager when watching Matrix?
 Well, it's time to enjoy the fun of coding again, thanks to one of the projectis I'm going to present in this article!

 Untrusted, a meta-JavaScript adventure game